sevsev9/iot-workshop-0123/README.md

     - Print text to the i2c display
     - Read the Sensor Data and sprintf it into a global malloc'd string
     - Spawn a task that prints the data on the i2c display
+    - IF WE HAVE THE TIME:
         - Connect to a WiFi
         - Spawn a task that posts the data to a server in the network